FabricMC/fabric-docs/versions/1.21.4/develop/items/custom-armor.md

 ### Base Durability {#base-durability}

-This constant will be used in the `Item.Settings#maxDamage(int damageValue)` method when creating our armor items, it is also required as a parameter in the `ArmorMaterial` constructor when we create our `ArmorMaterial` object later.
+This constant will be used in the `Item.Properties#maxDamage(int damageValue)` method when creating our armor items, it is also required as a parameter in the `ArmorMaterial` constructor when we create our `ArmorMaterial` object later.

 @[code transcludeWith=:::base_durability](@/reference/1.21.4/src/main/java/com/example/docs/item/armor/GuiditeArmorMaterial.java)